 This page may contain one or more affiliate links, which means that if you purchase a product through that link, I may receive compensation.
 The links will be identified with the text "affiliate link".
 Click to learn more.

 Anyone who grew up in the Superman generations of the 80s and 90s and remembers Christopher Reeve might also recall that Superman’s alter-ego was Clark Kent.
 But that is not really Superman’s real name, is it?
 After all, he was an alien from the dying planet Krypton that was rocket-shipped to Earth by his father while he was only a baby.
-Superman, after raised in Smallville (Kansas) and later going to school at Metropolis University, Superman famously began working at the Daily Planet alongside Lois Lane.
+Superman, after being raised in Smallville, Kansas, and later attending Metropolis University, famously began working at the Daily Planet alongside Lois Lane.

 A big clue stems from if you were to ask yourself when did the first Superman comic book come out.
 In June 1938, Jerry Siegel and Joe Shuster created Superman.
 Their drawing ability was not the best and the super-hero concept was unusual, so they had a hard time defining Clark Kent and getting him published.
 What was interesting though was that Superman’s two creators were Jewish.
 Why does that matter?
 Because Superman’s Real Name, Kal-El, refers to him being the voice of God.
 Kal in Hebrew is sort of like “voice”, and El translates into God.
 The word also refers to might, strength and power.